marceldobrica/php-hackathon-2022/README.md

 ## Technical documentation
 ### Data and Domain model
 In this section, please describe the main entities you managed to identify, the relationships between them and how you mapped them in the database.

+program (programType, startDateTime, endDateTime, maxParticipants, room) - available as resource - CRUD by ROLE_ADMIN, only get for others (no need to be users)
+... validations each program must not interfere with other in time and room ... programType - CRUD by ROLE_ADMIN - no restriction here
+room () ManyToMany ProgramType ....  will see each room may have different programTypes and different maxParticipants... but probably too much for this implementation.... books (cnp, program) ... validations....if someone is registered for a program can't be registered to other program in same interval...
+Can delete a booked program???

 ### Application architecture
 In this section, please provide a brief overview of the design of your application and highlight the main components and the interaction between them.
 ###  Implementation

 ##### Functionalities
 For each of the following functionalities, please tick the box if you implemented it and describe its input and output in your application: